The0mikkel/auto-multicontainer-setup/README.md

 In this log, you will also get the username and password for the standard mysql user.<br>
 **Please write the password down and/or change it shortly after deployment**

+A phpmyadmin page will be available at `$domain/phpmyadmin`

 #### Inserting files

 When the server is deployed, the files for the server will be located at `/srv/www/$domain`<br>